-- I am currently (2021-2022) co-investigators with Dr.s Beverly-Jean Daniel, Alana Butler, and Zuhra Abawi, and collaborator Natalie Royer, MA on the SSHRC Connections Grant, "Give Race its Place: An Anti-Racist Knowledge Sharing Initiative for Early Childhood Educators".
-Our team has partnered with the College of Early Childhood Educators of Ontario and the Association of Early Childhood Educators of Ontario to offer a series of workshops.
-This current project stems from our 2014 SSHRC IDG project, which revealed that acts of racism in early childhood education spaces are systematically ignored and overlooked to the detriment of racialized children, families, and communities (Berman, Daniel, Butler, Royer, & MacNevin 2017; Daniel & Escayg, 2019; MacNevin & Berman, 2017).
+- During 2021-2022, I was team lead with co-investigators Dr. Beverly-Jean Daniel, Alana Butler, and Zuhra Abawi, and collaborator Natalie Royer, MA on the SSHRC Connections Grant, "Give Race its Place: An Anti-Racist Knowledge Sharing Initiative for Early Childhood Educators".
+Our team partnered with the College of Early Childhood Educators of Ontario and the Association of Early Childhood Educators of Ontario and offered a series of four two hour no-cost on-line workshops over four consecutive evenings.
+This project grew out of our 2014 SSHRC IDG project, which revealed that acts of racism in early childhood education spaces are systematically ignored and overlooked to the detriment of racialized children, families, and communities (Berman, Daniel, Butler, Royer, & MacNevin 2017; Daniel & Escayg, 2019; MacNevin & Berman, 2017).
 Our IDG project also revealed a lack of anti-racism knowledge among early childhood educators and a lack of access to practical research-based information.
-We will address these gaps through the workshop series where we will share tailored information about anti-racist practices, particularly those related to anti-Black racism, with ECEs in Ontario.
+We sought to address these gaps through the workshop series where we shared tailored information about anti-racist practices, particularly those related to anti-Black racism, with over 300 participants from the ECE sector.

 - During 2014-2016, I was the Principal Investigator on a SSHRC Insight Development Grant project entitled, "Can we talk about race?
 Confronting Colour-Blindness in ECE settings."
 This project examined ways to foster conversations about race in early childhood settings.